fgcartographix/big-data-spring2017/week6/06_part2_front_end_environments.md

 #### Flow Control

-Statements in your document will run top to bottom, but you can control this using conditionals and loops.
+Statements in your document will run top to bottom when your script is run, but you can control this using conditionals and loops.

 * **Conditionals** are *if...else* statements.
 * **Loops** are *while* or *for* statements.